 How do I determine if I have a 32-bit or 64-bit system?

-To determine system type for Mac OS X
+To determine the system type for macOS

-To determine system type for Windows
+To determine the system type for Windows

 - In the Run dialog that displays, type in